Premier Anomaly: A Framework for Beating SPY Year After Year

 A Modular Approach to the Momentum Strategy Design

-The Q72 Stratum Index is a systematic, rules-based approach that trades weekly.
+The Stratum Modular ETF strategy is a systematic, rules-based approach that trades weekly.
 Using a modular framework where multiple algorithms independently select ETFs, it reduces overfitting, hindsight bias, and trading costs.
 This results in a diversified portfolio with lower risk and superior risk-adjusted returns.
-Over 11 years, the Q72 Stratum Index would have returned 210.41x the initial value, compared to just 4.17x for a simple buy-and-hold SPY investor.
+Over 11 years, the Stratum Modular ETF strategy would have returned 204.9x the initial value, compared to just 4.17x for a simple buy-and-hold SPY investor.

 Algorithmic Trading Challenges